copdips/copdips.github.io/_posts/2018/2018-07-28-use-python-tabulate-module-to-create-tables.md

 # How to use tabulate

-[The official doc](https://bitbucket.org/astanin/python-tabulate) has already included nearly everything
+[The official doc](https://bitbucket.org/astanin/python-tabulate) has already included nearly everything.

 # How to print in markdown, rst, wiki, html formats

-For rst, wiki, html formats, the official doc has already clealy given it, but for markdown, it's not mentioned.
-After the test, the `"pipe"` format from [PHP Markdown Extra](https://michelf.ca/projects/php-markdown/extra/#table) is comptiable to markdown.
+For rst, wiki, html formats, the official doc has already clearly given it, but for markdown, it's not mentioned.
+After the test, the `"pipe"` format from [PHP Markdown Extra](https://michelf.ca/projects/php-markdown/extra/#table) is compatible to markdown.

 | file         | tabulate format (tablefmt)   |
 |:-------------|:-----------------------------|